 Many people try to become sober on their own and eventually fail.
 Withdrawal symptoms can be potent and uncomfortable, and if someone does not have assistance, they might be too tempted to go back to using drugs to stop the withdrawal symptoms.
 In addition, if someone remains in the same environment and doesn’t treat the underlying cause of their addiction, then addiction will eventually come around again, and you will likely relapse.

 Withdrawal symptoms can also be scary, damaging, and fatal.
 In severe cases, hallucinations may drive people to act out.
 In addition, seizures are widespread.
 If someone is alone during a seizure, this can be highly problematic to their health, with lifelong consequences to deal with.
 Finally, in cases of severe alcohol withdrawal, delirium tremens may occur.
-Delirium tremens are a severe form of alcohol withdrawal.
+Delirium tremens is a severe form of alcohol withdrawal.
 It involves sudden and severe mental or nervous system changes and can be fatal.

 Addiction treatment isn’t as easy as taking a pill and waiting for the effects to kick in.
 Overcoming addiction requires time, energy, and commitment that has to come from within.

 Most treatment programs favor a step-down process, starting with a strict and restrictive environment and gradually phasing down to help those in recovery assimilate back into daily life.